quil-lang/quilc/README.md

 with the Quil compiler, thus enabling high-level abstractions and tools that are not directly available in Quil.
 The `pyquil` library provides such an interface to `quilc`.

+# Get involved!

+We welcome and encourage community contributions!
+Peruse our [guidelines for contributing](CONTRIBUTING.md) to get you up to speed on expectations.
+Once that's clear, a good place to start is the [good first issue](https://github.com/rigetti/quilc/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) section.
+We look forward to working together!